MSc Industrial Ecology

 - Delft University of Technology (Faculty of Technology, Policy and Management)

 Both universities are at the forefront of the field of Industrial Ecology.
 Since 2005, when the programme of IE started, the research groups on sustainability issues with a problem owner from industry, government or research institute have gained international respect.
 Both universities deliver an equivalent contribution to the overall teaching programme.
+Also, take a look at the student stories page so you will have more information about the activities of the programme.

 The concept of Industrial Ecology